“Our QNAP NAS server was hacked and encrypted. Please help! Can we recover our data?”

 Here is how you can recover files from a hacked and encrypted NAS server.
 It doesn’t necessarily need to be QNAP – but that brand was hit particularly badly in June 2020.
 Please take note – the server is a crime scene, just like you have seen on TV.
 You should take caution when ‘touching’ it as every move you make in and around the hacked machine is tampering with:

-- The evidence which could show how it happened, why and how you can prevent it in the future
+- The evidence could show how it happened, why, and how you can prevent it in the future

 - The chances to recover the files from that server

 Here is how these hacks usually happen and how NAS servers get encrypted by hackers

 Hacking and encrypting NAS servers is incredibly profitable for criminals globally.
 The risks are low, and the chances of a financial reward when the victim pays the ransom are high.
 If they encrypted some poor bloke’s home computer, chances are it will simply get reinstalled.
 But if they encrypt a company’s NAS storage, the data in it is vital to the company operations and, if not restored, could even mean the business going bankrupt.
 As hackers operate with Bitcoin or other cryptocurrencies, it is incredibly difficult (but not impossible) to trace the money back to them.

 They seek vulnerable NAS servers globally using automated vulnerability scanners and attempting to guess passwords to them.
 Once a vulnerability is found, or a password is guessed, they log in and run an encryption program.

 The image above is a technical diagram of how hackers attack a NAS server before encrypting all the data on it.
 What you should be looking at as the initial vector of compromise is the first column: “Initial Access.”
 If you ask “how it happened” – the answer usually lies there.

 The hackers usually have more objectives than encrypting your NAS.

 - Retain control of the server until they make money

 - If the victim refuses to pay, they must ‘convince’ the victim to do it.
 How?